datadudes/cornet/README.md

     - log
 ```

-The tables are are actually regular expressions.
+The tables are actually regular expressions.
 For instance, you can simply exclude all tables starting a prefix `QUARTZ_` as follows:

 ```
   skip_tables: